Esri/arcgis-maps-sdk-javascript-samples-beta/packages/coding-components/templates/arcade-editor/amd-script-tag/README.md

-# Arcade editor AMD sample
+# Arcade editor AMD template

 Since the ArcGIS Maps SDK for JavaScript and Calcite Components are dependencies of Arcade Components they have to be loaded first.
 Arcade Components will detect that it is used under AMD and will require its Maps SDK dependencies through AMD loading.